Hunter-Hancock/dbproject/README.md

-# Go + HTMX + Tailwind Template
+# dbproject

 # Purpose
-This is a template for creating web apps with Go, HTMX, and Tailwind
+This is a project for CS 488 Database Systems using Golang + HTMX to interact with a SQL Server Database

-# Usage

-Create .env file